 What Is a Printer Driver?

 A printer driver is a software program that allows your computer to interact with your printer.
 The purpose of the driver is similar to that of an interpreter – it allows two different and otherwise incompatible devices to communicate.
-It does so by translating the instructions sent from your computer’s operating system or application software into a language that your printer can understand – allowing it to respond properly to those instructions.
+It does so by translating the instructions sent from your computer’s operating system or application software into a language your printer can understand – allowing it to respond appropriately to those instructions.

 Types of Print Drivers